SiaFoundation/docs/renting/setting-up-renterd/linux.md

 If the service was set up correctly, it should say “active (running).”

+{% hint style="warning" %}
+If for some reason your `renterd` service will not start, use the command `journalctl -fu renterd` to view the console output for more information.
+{% endhint %}

 ![](../../.gitbook/assets/renterd-install-screenshots/linux/03-renterd-success.png)

 You can now access the Sia network using the `renterd` web UI by opening a browser and going to [http://localhost:9880](http://localhost:9980/).